CEI-lab/ece3400-2017/docs/Grading/Semester_Score.md

 _Milestone 3 will be graded as follows:_

-* 4 points for simulated robot maps an entire maze
+* 4 points: Simulated maze mapping
-* 4 points for a real implementation of the maze mapping
+* 4 points: Real implementation of the maze mapping
-* 2 points for efficiency
+* Up to 2 points for efficiency

 _Milestone 4 will be graded as follows:_

-* Up to 3 points for a robot that successfully displays the walls in a maze
+* 3 points: System that successfully displays the walls in a maze as the robot finds them
-* Up to 3 points for a robot that successfully displays treasures in a maze
+* 3 points: System that successfully displays treasures in a maze as the robot finds them
-* Up to 4 points for a robot that successfully signals 'done' (on screen and speaker)
+* 2 points: Robot that successfully signals 'done' on the screen when the maze has been mapped
+* 2 points: Robot that successfully plays 'done' on the speaker when the maze has been mapped

 ## Grading of the Final Competition